equinor/omnia-tutorial/presentations/expose.rst

 * Omnia Radix
 * Azure Functions
 * Azure App Service
-* AKS / ACI
+* Azure Kubernetes Service / Azure Container Instances
 * (Storage)

 .. note::
   * Radix - Simplified hosting of Docker containers.
 Includes automatic build, deploy,..
   * Azure Functions - Serverless (explain what serverless is) hosting of API's and applications
   * Azure App Service - Hosting of code / Docker containers
-  * AKS / ACI - Hosting of containers in managed scalable infrastructure.
+  * Azure Kubernetes Service / Azure Container Instances - Hosting of containers in managed scalable infrastructure.
   * V2 Storage - Static web hosting of open content so not for API's

   **Do not use Virtual Machines!**